-Kathryn Waring is a Visiting Lecturer in the English Department.
+Jessica FitzPatrick (PhD) is a Lecturer in the English Department.
 She conducts research at the confluence of spatial studies, digital storytelling, world literature, and speculative fiction.
 She regularly teaches courses about Narrative and Technology and runs the Digital Narrative and Interactive Design (DNID) major.
 Her current projects include digital and public humanities ventures like the Secret Pittsburgh Digital Guidebook, which exhibits student-generated explorations of Pittsburgh sites and stories.
 In her role as director, she is tasked with developing capacity among faculty and graduate students in digital research and pedagogy, fostering collaborative digital projects, and participating in wider digital initiatives in the humanities.
-Read more about Waring and her work here.
+Read more about FitzPatrick and her work here.

 Digital Media Learning Coordinator

 In the past, graduate student LCs provided support for teaching digital tools and methods, and can assist in everything from constructing assignments to giving in-class technology tutorials.
 They also organize events promoting the innovative work students and teachers are doing in English, such as the end of semester Digital Showcase and the pedagogy-focused Digital Brown Bag series.
 There is no DMLC for the 2021-2022 academic year--thank you for bearing with us during a time of decreased staffing.